 Publications Related to Labour Law

-Fujiwara Hiroki and Hazama Hiroyoshi co-authored the 9th article of the series "Practical Tasks of Personnel and Labor Management on M&A Cases" titled "Theories of Human Resource Management DD (7)" which appears in the January 2019 issue of a monthly magazine, Jinji Romu Jitsumu no Q&A.
+Fujiwara Hiroki and Hazama Hiroyoshi co-authored the 12th article of the series "Practical Tasks of Personnel and Labor Management on M&A Cases" titled "Company Split (1)" which appears in the April 2019 issue of a monthly magazine, Jinji Romu Jitsumu no Q&A.

-Fujiwara Hiroki authored the 81st article of a series "Let's Check Judicial Precedents!" entitled "Employment of a Contract Employee is Terminated in accordance with the Provisions of the Maximum Contract Period" which appears in December 1, 2018 issue of Roumu Jijo.
+Fujiwara Hiroki authored the 84th article of the series "Let's Check Judicial Precedents!" entitled, "Refusing Subcontract Workers Union's Demand for Collective Bargaining" which appears in March 1, 2019 issue of Roumu Jijo.

 Lectures, Seminars and Conferences Related to Labour Law

 News Related to Labour Law

 Fujiwara Hiroki's comment was introduced in the article of the Nikkei.